Ectopic Cushing syndrome

 The health care provider will perform a physical exam and ask about your symptoms.

 - 24-hour urine sample to measure cortisol and creatinine levels

 - Blood tests to check ACTH, cortisol, and potassium levels

 - Dexamethasone suppression test

 - Fasting glucose

-- MRI and CT scans to find tumors
+- MRI and high resolution CT scans to find the tumor

 Treatment of Ectopic Cushing syndrome